websockets/ws/doc/ws.md

 ### WS_ERR_UNSUPPORTED_DATA_PAYLOAD_LENGTH

-A data frame was received with a length longer the max supported length (2^53-1, due to JavaScript language limitations).
+A data frame was received with a length longer than the max supported length (2^53 - 1, due to JavaScript language limitations).

 ### WS_ERR_UNSUPPORTED_MESSAGE_LENGTH